H4NM/WhoYouCalling/README.md

 ### To Do:
 - Refactor.
 Lots and lots to refactor and make more tidy :)
-- Possibly add wireshark filter per domain name as their resolved IP addresses can be converted
+- Add wireshark filter per domain name as their resolved IP addresses can be converted
 - Add privileged execution option to spawn the process as administrator